 There are no baby change facilities in the space.

-From 8 January 2021 MPavilion will take residency at the architecturally significant Parkade Carpark—designed by Melbourne architect Peter McIntyre AO—at 34 Little Collins Street, Melbourne.
-As an extraordinary contribution to the City of Melbourne’s recovery strategy, MPavilion Parkade will be a highly-accessible cultural destination, hosting events, workshops, and performances designed to stimulate, entertain and engage the public, 7-days-a-week.
+From 8 January 2021 MPavilion took residency at the architecturally significant Parkade Carpark—designed by Melbourne architect Peter McIntyre AO—at 34 Little Collins Street, Melbourne.
+As an extraordinary contribution to the City of Melbourne’s recovery strategy, MPavilion Parkade was a highly-accessible cultural destination, hosting events, workshops, and performances designed to stimulate, entertain and engage the public, 7-days-a-week.

-In a timely example of ‘adaptive re-use’—the process of reusing an existing building for a purpose other than that for which it was designed—MPavilion will use the Parkade car park as a new home for its unique, multi-faceted program of public events and community experiences.
+In a timely example of ‘adaptive re-use’—the process of reusing an existing building for a purpose other than that for which it was designed—MPavilion used the Parkade car park as a new home for its unique, multi-faceted program of public events and community experiences.

 The Parkade was designed by Peter McIntyre of one of Australia’s most prominent architectural firms known as Mclntyre Partnerships.
 His extraordinary portfolio includes Parliament Station, The Jam Factory, The Butterfly House, and the 1956 Olympic swimming pool.
 Built c1960-70, the Parkade was originally a carpark with offices and later modified.

-This adaptive re-use expands upon the broader conservational message of MPavilion’s January program, which has been curated under the theme ‘Preservation: Propagating Knowledge.’
-During this first month of 2021, MPavilion will present a far-reaching series of events exploring conservation, protection, reinvention, and maintenance in a growing city.
+This adaptive re-use expands upon the broader conservational message of the 2020 MPavilion Season’s January program, which has been curated under the theme ‘Preservation: Propagating Knowledge.’
+During this first month of 2021, MPavilion presented a far-reaching series of events exploring conservation, protection, reinvention, and maintenance in a growing city.